peopleware/openapi/resource/search-and-to-many-associations.md

 When creating recursive processes such as the above, we must make sure the process ends eventually.
 A good architecture and design should not contain dependency cycles, but an extra stop criterion will protect us.
-This is why the `createdAt` property is added to the search index document and the `createdBefore` parameter is used in determining the next referencing resources to post events for.
-When, after this process started, a referencing search index document is updated before we require it, a new event is not created.
-If the update that happened in the meantime, whether it was triggered by an outside force, or by this process in a bad loop, it has been updated already with the up-to-date information about its dependencies.
+This is why the `createdAt` property is added to the search index document and the `createdBefore` parameter when used in determining the next embedding resources to post events for.
+When, after this process started, an embedding search index document is updated before we require it, a new event is not created.
+If the update that happened in the meantime, whether it was triggered by an outside force, or by this process in a bad loop, it has been updated already with the up-to-date embbeded information.

 Note that, because the search index is eventually consistent, that a fast handling of a later event might not see an earlier update yet.
 When there is a loop, new events would be created, although they should not be.
 In extreme cases, we